What determines the value of a wholesale business?

 Assumption: A wholesaler with up to five employees achieves a profit of 50,000 with a turnover of 500,000.

-Multiply the profit by an industry standard multiple.
-There is no binding multiplier that could be named here.
+Multiply the profit by an industry-standard multiplier.
+There is no binding multiplier that could be mentioned here.
 For small to medium-sized wholesalers, a multiplier between 3 and 6 is common.

 If we assume a multiplier of “4”, the valuation would be: